twclark0/advanced-javascript-fundamentals/README.md

 2. Primitive Types, the what, how, and why
 3. Understanding implicit vs explicit coercion
 4. Reference execution with the `this` keyword
-5. Understand lexical vs. dynamic scope
+5. Understand lexical vs. dynamic scope & Hoisting variables with const, let, var & Immediately invoked function (IIFE)
 6. Use the ES6 class keyword
-7. Hoisting variables with const, let, var
-8. Hide variables with closures
+7. Hide variables with closures
-9. Create an immediately invoked function (IIFE)
-10. Utilize date and math objects
+8. Utilize date and math objects
-11. Understanding strict mode
+9. Understanding strict mode

 ## System Requirements